Parable of the Renegades

-Davis lumbered away, his back hunched from carrying the weight of something that almost felt like heartbreak.
+Davis lumbered away, his face downcast and his back hunched from carrying the weight of something that almost felt like heartbreak.

 “Wait!
 Please don’t go!”
 Viola reached out and pleaded for him to come back.
 As if she wasn’t guilty enough for not remembering his name, that guilt doubled in weight when she found out he remembered her’s.

 Davis heard her plea loud and clear, but he refused to give a response.
 He continued to go back to where he came from, knowing he couldn’t leave the blond man alone for too long.
 He almost blamed himself for taking his time.

 Okay, it looks like I have no choice.

 Viola sighed then prepared to take action when Davis went over ten steps away from her without showing any signs of stopping.
 Planting one leg behind herself, she pulled her arm back.
 Popping noises erupted from the joints within.

 Disappointment was an understatement to describe Davis’ reaction.
 Viola remembering him only as Lucas’ friend came as a shattering blow to his ego, almost as much as Rio proclaiming Lucas as her boyfriend.
 Of course, that was before his suspicions over her came into play.
 Still, the damage had already been done and forgetting it was not as simple as it seemed.

 He stopped walking and rapped his knuckles on his head.
 Was he so disappointed from earlier that he started to imagine the voice of a familiar girl calling his name?